 Use one of these free dining room table plans to build a place for your family to gather, eat, and create memories.
 You'll find a table to fit small to large dining rooms on the list below.

-Building a dining room table may seem like a big project but building one is pretty straightforward.
+Building a dining room table may seem like a big project, but it is pretty straightforward.
 It's a hugely satisfying project that won't take you more than a few days to complete.
-These dining room table plans have everything you need to build one, step-by-step building instructions,... diagrams, photos, tips, and even videos.
+These dining room table plans have everything you need to build one, step-by-step building instructions, diagrams, photos, tips, and even videos.

 There are all different styles of dining room table plans here but if you're looking for a more rustic table, be sure to look at this set of free farmhouse table plans.
 They're easy to build and will give you a great classic but stylish look.